 Holmegaard Værk offers wireless network to download the podcasts.
 You can hear them in Danish or English.

-In our well-stocked museum shop, you can indulge your desire for art ceramics, one-off glass pieces and merchandise.
+In our well-stocked museum shop, you can indulge your desire for ceramics, mouth blown glass and merchandise.
 Buy yourself a souvenir or presents for the entire family.
 You can purchase glass from Holmegaard, ceramics from Kähler and selected homeware from Rosendahl Design Group.
 You can even purchase a unique piece of art glass from our residing artists who have their art produced here, at Holmegaard Værk.
 Besides that, you can buy books and posters.

 The opening times for the museums shop are the same as for Holmegaard Værk.